Divided city: How barricades came up overnight between Hindu and Muslim neighbourhoods in Delhi

 The barricades had come up on February 25, a day after violent mobs took over the Brahmpuri main road.
 The thoroughfare runs parallel to the Maujpur-Jaffrabad main road where clashes between supporters and opponents of the citizenship law erupted on Monday, sparking tensions in North East Delhi.

-The Brahmpuri main road cuts through the Shahdara area.
+It cuts through the Shahdara area.
 On one side lie the neighbourhoods of Brahmpuri and Ghonda, on the other, Chauhan Banger and Mohanpuri.

 In several stretches, the road formed an invisible border between Hindus and Muslims.
 For instance, gali number 10 in Brahmpuri is mostly home to Hindus, while straight across the road, gali number 10 in Chauhan Banger has a majority of Muslims.